Cais/bns-early-adopter/readme.txt

 * Released May 2014
 * Added optional shortcode_atts filter variable
 * Added `plugin_data` method
+* Added new FAQ referencing the `/bns-customs/` folder location
 * Define location for BNS plugin customizations
 * Move to use generic folder for all "BNS" plugins to use
 * Updated required version of WordPress to 3.6